borgermeister/zscaler/README.md

 ## Contributing

-We welcome contributions to improve the Zscaler guides.
+I welcome contributions to improve the Zscaler guides.
 To contribute:

 1. **Fork the Repository**: Create a fork of this repository.
 2. **Make Changes**: Edit the guides or add new ones.